Igor Duljaj

-Igor Duljaj (Игор Дуљај; born 29 October 1979) is a Serbian former professional footballer who played as a defensive midfielder.
+Igor Duljaj (Игор Дуљај; born 29 October 1979) is a Serbian retired footballer who played as a defensive midfielder.
 He is best remembered for his tenacious playing style and stamina.
-He is currently the head coach of Serbian SuperLiga club Partizan.

 During his footballing career, Duljaj played with only three clubs, namely Partizan, Shakhtar Donetsk and Sevastopol.
 He won 14 major trophies at club level, including the 2008–09 UEFA Cup.

 At international level, Duljaj earned 47 caps for Serbia (and its predecessors).
 He represented Serbia and Montenegro at the 2006 FIFA World Cup.

 Club career

 Born in Topola, Duljaj was spotted by Partizan in 1990.
 He initially traveled to Belgrade to attend training sessions for several years, before permanently relocating to the capital city.
 Duljaj is probably the best defensive midfielder who came out of the youth academy of Partizan in the 90s as he passed all club selections.
 In the 1997–98 season, Duljaj was promoted to the main squad, appearing in five league games and scoring once.
 He became a first-team regular in his third year as a senior, collecting 41 appearances in all competitions while scoring one goal in the league.
 Over the course of the next three seasons, Duljaj was an irreplaceable member of the team that won one national cup and back-to-back championships in 2002 and 2003.
 He subsequently helped the side progress to the group stage of the 2003–04 UEFA Champions League, eliminating Newcastle United in the last qualifying round.

 In February 2004, Duljaj was transferred to Shakhtar Donetsk.
 He penned a five-year contract with the club, rejoining his former Partizan teammate Zvonimir Vukić.
 Over the following seven seasons, Duljaj won four Ukrainian Premier League titles, two Ukrainian Cups, two Ukrainian Super Cups, and one UEFA Cup.
 He amassed a total of 195 appearances in all competitions and scored six goals.

 In July 2010, Duljaj signed with fellow Ukrainian club Sevastopol.
 He spent four seasons with the side, two in the top flight and two in the second tier, before retiring from the game.